 When planning content for an entire year, you need a schedule to keep you on track.
 It could be a calendar, an Excel spreadsheet or some kind of web-based solution.
 Whatever you utilize, we suggest including more than just the content type, topic and posting date.
 Your schedule can serve as the hub of your content activity if you set it up the right way.

 Here are some examples of elements to include that will help you paint a more complete picture:

 - Topic – The subject matter of the content piece

 - Content Type – Article, case study, infographic, social post, etc.

-- Channel – Blog, Facebook, LinkedIn, Google My Business, etc.
+- Channel – Blog, Facebook, LinkedIn, Google Business Profile, etc.

 - Category – The section(s) of the blog in which an article will be posted

 - Word Count – The target number for words in the content piece